kz-kk/media-gallery-analyzer/README_en.md

 Notes:
 - Image analysis: VLM (e.g., qwen2.5-vl-7b)
 - Audio analysis (v2): Whisper for transcription + features; LM Studio is optional for text enrichment
+- Transcription: By default, lyrics/speech are returned in the original language (Japanese stays Japanese, English stays English).
+To force translation, set `ALLOW_TRANSLATION=1` and `WHISPER_TASK=translate`.
+  - If singing gets misdetected and produces English gibberish, set `WHISPER_FORCE_LANGUAGE=ja` and optionally `WHISPER_INITIAL_PROMPT="Transcribe the Japanese lyrics in Japanese without translating."`.
+Also consider `WHISPER_MODEL=medium` or `large-v3` for better accuracy.
+- Caption pipeline: Always place the full Whisper transcript at the beginning of the caption.
+Only when the audio is classified as music, append the music analysis summary (tempo/mood/instruments/category).
+For speech, we do not apply music analysis or LLM enrichment.
 - SVG logos: Two-background rasterization (white/black) via CairoSVG to avoid inverted color or spinner misclassification

 ## Usage